wp-plugins/bepro-listings/readme.txt

 * Informational - Tourism, points of interest, and other details best shown via map
 * User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
 * Gallery website - Artists are using the new listing features to show just the images and videos in listing results.
+* Realestate - Perfect way to showcase, buildings, apartments, hotels, and other locations

 = KEY FEATURES =
 We are constantly developing new features for this plugin.
 The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information like ($Cost, @Contact, &deg;Lat/Lon)